Forward Vision

 - This foundation does not accept unsolicited applications and is not an appropriate target for grant proposals

-- All grants are made to preselected organizations based on trustee discretion
+- All grants are made to preselected organisations based on trustee discretion

-- The foundation supports organizations where trustees have direct involvement, board service, or alumni connections
+- The foundation supports organisations where trustees have direct involvement, board service, or alumni connections

 - Funding priorities reflect the founders' personal and professional interests in education, public policy, women's empowerment, and international development